cncf/tag-security/community/assessments/projects/openfga/joint-assessment.md

 ### Setting secure defaults for install

 This section has findings related to default install options that can be made more secure.
-The artifacts analysed in this section include the helm chart for installation and default configuration options.
+The artifacts analyzed in this section include the helm chart for installation and default configuration options.